- AdventHealth

 The AMEN Free Clinic served as a beacon of hope for those in the community lacking adequate health care coverage.
 Patients had the opportunity to receive much-needed dental services, vision care, mental health support and comprehensive medical consultations.
 Many patients who received care had not seen a doctor or dentist in years.
 AdventHealth Gordon also provided additional medical equipment, health screening devices and essential supplies to ensure a seamless experience for patients.

 Throughout the event, AdventHealth Gordon’s team members went above and beyond to serve the clinic’s participants.
 Lynn Janzen, AdventHealth Gordon laboratory director, guided patients to their desired services.
 Daniel Ahn, MD, ophthalmologist at AdventHealth Gordon, conducted vision exams, addressing any visual impairments that patients may have been experiencing.
 AdventHealth Gordon nursing staff played a crucial role in the success of the AMEN Free Clinic.
 They conducted pre-screening labs for all patients, readying them to see a doctor or dentist.
-Sally Smalley, MD, an otolaryngologist at AdventHealth Medical Group Ear, Nose & Throat at Calhoun, provided ear cleanings.
+Sally Smalley, MD, an otolaryngologist at AdventHealth Medical Group Ear, Nose and Throat at Calhoun, provided ear cleanings.

 AdventHealth Gordon president and CEO, Chris Self, worked to find and deliver essential supplies such as hand sanitizer and dental supplies.
 Community Outreach Coordinator Wendy Taylor directed the registration and patient check-in process, greeting each patient with a smile.
 The hospital’s plant operations team contributed to patient privacy by delivering room dividers, creating a confidential environment for medical consultations.